hwmrocker/timeturner/README.md

   - [ ] modify and write configfile
   - [ ] allow to add aliases for commands
     - [ ] e.g. new new add alias with setting passive to true
+  - [ ] add test when holiday tag name is changed in settings
 - [ ] list
   - [ ] split up multiday activities
   - [x] holidays should not count as work time